Professor & Interim Co-Chair & Director, Gross Anatomy Laboratory

 Director, Gross Anatomy Laboratory - Academic Affairs

 Basic Medical Sciences; Basic Medical Sciences; Academic Affairs

-- Postdoctoral Fellowship: John Hopkins University School of Medicine, 2002 – 2004.
+- Postdoctoral Fellowship: Johns Hopkins University School of Medicine - Baltimore, Maryland, 2004

 Dr. Fisher studies the functional anatomy and evolution of the musculoskeletal system in vertebrates and cephalopods.
 She has analyzed the musculoskeletal anatomy of a diverse array of species, including artiodactyls, carnivorans and lizards.
 She is currently studying the anatomy and neuromuscular control of octopus arms as part of a project funded by the Office of Naval Research.